 LinkedIn’s “See Alumni” function allows you to search for alumni by company, city, job title and more!
 I’ve described how to use it in The Easiest Way to Research and Find Alumni on LinkedIn

 No Connections, No Problem- Meet Them

-If you still come up empty handed, there are some other work-arounds.
+If you still come up empty-handed, there are some other workarounds.

 Use Social Networks

-Your mission is to find and follow people across as many of these platforms as possible.
+Your mission is to find and follow people across social media platforms you use.
 Watch them, see what they are doing and share their good news (give to get!)